 Yakitori 6

 • On a flat work surface, fold a slice of chicken in half.
 Holding the skewer at a 45-degree angle, pierce the side of the folded meat.
-Then, tilt the skewer down so it‘s parallel to the work surface and push it all the way through.
+Then, tilt the skewer down so it‘s parallel to the work surface and thread it all the way through.
 Position the chicken next to the handle.

 Yakitori 7